3 DAYS FROM $1,499

 Behold the breathtaking beauty of Acadia National Park

 Call on Bar Harbor this morning, situated on Maine’s Mount Desert Island.
 Long a seaside haven for the elite — from the Astor’s to Martha Stewart — the town is more widely known as the gateway to the stunning Acadia National Park.
+Upon arrival, we’ll tender from our ship into the harbor with the use of either local tenders or Zodiac crafts.
 After a drive past Bar Harbor’s Victorian mansions, you’ll follow Acadia’s 27-mile park loop, one of the most scenic routes in the eastern United States.
 Spectacular coastal, mountain, and forest views appear at every turn.
 As you pass stunning sights like Sand Beach, Otter Cliffs, and the High Seas Estate mansion, built in 1912, keep watch for some of the park’s 50 species of mammals, including moose and white-tailed deer.
 Pause to admire Jordan Pond and the pair of distant rocky summits known as “The Bubbles.”
 This land was donated to the parks system by John D. Rockefeller and is still graced by romantic stone-cut bridges and lovely carriage trails built by his family.
 If weather permits, you’ll marvel at sweeping views from atop Cadillac Mountain, the highest point on the Eastern Seaboard.

 Explore the preserved British colony of Lunenburg

 A historic gem of Nova Scotia, the UNESCO World Heritage Site of Lunenburg’s historic district boasts the layout and appearance of its original British colonial settlement.
-Today’s excursion begins in Mahone Bay, a charming waterfront town of shops and galleries known for the iconic Three Churches whose images reflect in the bay.
+Today’s excursion begins by tendering from the ship into Mahone Bay with the use of either local tenders or Zodiac crafts.
+This charming waterfront town of shops and galleries is known for the iconic Three Churches whose images reflect in the bay.
 Then, return to Lunenburg for a walking tour, beginning with a stroll on the campus of Lunenburg Academy.
 In the Old Town, soak in its unique architectural character; 40 buildings here are on Canada’s Register of Historic Places, including St. John’s Anglican Church, a stunning example of Carpenter Gothic.
 Then, learn about the history of the cod industry at the Fisheries Museum of the Atlantic.

 Visit historic Halifax and the iconic Peggy’s Cove